Jackie Searl: Early years

-Military service

 Searl served four years in the U.S. Army, primarily as a radio instructor, during World War II.

 Career

 His first movie role was in Daughters of Desire (1929), followed by Tom Sawyer (1930) with Jackie Coogan and Mitzi Green, and Huckleberry Finn in 1931.

 Notable films in which he appeared include Skippy, High Gear, Peck's Bad Boy, Great Expectations, and Little Lord Fauntleroy.
 In the 1940s, he had some supporting character roles before disappearing for nearly a decade.
 In the early 1960s, Searl enjoyed a flurry of activity as a supporting villain on television.
-For example, he appeared in the Perry Mason episode "The Case of the Traveling Treasure," first aired on CBS on Nov.
-4, 1961.
+For example, he appeared in the Perry Mason episode "The Case of the Traveling Treasure," first aired on CBS on November 4, 1961.
 Credited as Jack Searl, he appeared in 1962 as Slick - Henchman on the TV western Lawman in the episode titled "The Tarnished Badge" and in 1965 as Henden in the episode "Much A Glue About Nothing" of the situation comedy The Cara Williams Show.